devRajeshThapa/gQuery/README.md

 # gQuery

-This is a lightweight utility library that provides a jQuery-like API.
-This library is designed to be easy to use and chainable, much like jQuery.
+This lightweight JavaScript utility library offers insight into the underlying implementation of jQuery, providing a closer look at how it works under the hood.

 ## Getting Started